Panama Travel Tips – Everything on Entry, Safety, Climate & Health

 Language

-The national language in Panama is Spanish.
-In hotels and tourist areas English is often spoken too (more or less).
-In addition, there are seven languages of the indigenous peoples in Panama.
+The national language of Panama is Spanish.
+In hotels and tourist areas, English is often spoken too (more or less).
+On top of that, Panama is home to seven indigenous languages.

 Religion

-Freedom of religious practice is guaranteed in the country’s constitution.
-About 80% of the population profess the Catholic faith.
-10% of inhabitants belong to evangelical churches.
-About 2% of the population are Baha’i and 1.4% are Mormons.
-Muslims, Jews, Buddhists and Hindus make up smaller religious communities in Panama.
+The constitution guarantees freedom of religious practice.
+About 80% of the population are Catholic and 10% belong to evangelical churches.
+Around 2% are Baha’i and 1.4% are Mormons.
+Muslims, Jews, Buddhists and Hindus form smaller religious communities in Panama.

 Electricity

 The mains voltage in Panama is 110-120 volts.
-An adapter with plug type A or B (flat plugs as in the USA) is required.
-This adapter plug is available cheaply in local hardware stores (ferreterías).
+You’ll need an adapter with plug type A or B (flat pins, as in the USA).
+These adapter plugs are cheap to pick up at local hardware stores (ferreterías).

 Phone Calls and Mobile

-With the 3G, 4G and 5G networks, European mobile phones generally work well in Panama.
-Hotels almost always have WiFi where you can then log in for free.
-If you want to have a signal on the go, it is advisable to buy a local SIM card.
-A prepaid card for data and a few local talk minutes costs about 5-7 dollars per week.
-It’s best to buy one in a small supermarket or electronics shop, because at the airport SIM cards and prepaid cards are sold at inflated prices for about USD 40-50.
-The mobile network is good in all more densely populated regions; when you do rainforest tours or visit remote islands you often end up in regions without coverage.
+Thanks to the 3G, 4G and 5G networks, European mobile phones generally work well in Panama.
+Hotels almost always have WiFi you can log into for free.
+If you want a signal on the go, it’s worth buying a local SIM card.
+A prepaid card with data and a few local talk minutes costs about 5-7 dollars a week.
+Buy one at a small supermarket or electronics shop, since at the airport SIM cards and prepaid cards are sold at inflated prices, around USD 40-50.
+The mobile network is good across all the more populated areas; on rainforest tours or remote islands, though, you’ll often find yourself out of coverage.

 Tipping

-In tourism, whether in hotels, restaurants or on tours, tips are customary and part of saying thank you and recognizing a good service (e.g. porters, chambermaids, restaurant staff, taxi, drivers, tour guides, etc.).
+In tourism, whether at hotels, in restaurants or on tours, tips are customary and a way of saying thank you for good service (for example porters, chambermaids, restaurant staff, taxis, drivers, tour guides and so on).

-In restaurants 10% of the bill amount is customary; many restaurants list options of 10%, 15% and 20% tip on the bill.
-You then have to tell the waiter the exact amount.
+In restaurants, 10% of the bill is customary; many restaurants print tip options of 10%, 15% and 20% on the bill, and you tell the waiter the exact amount you’d like to leave.

-On an excursion or round trip, US$ 5-10 per participant per day is customary; you should budget about half that amount for the bus driver too, but the exact amount is up to you!
-A tip is of course voluntary!
+On an excursion or round trip, US$ 5-10 per participant per day is customary, and you should budget about half that for the bus driver too, but the exact amount is up to you.
+A tip is, of course, always voluntary.

 Camera and Recording Gear

-It is advisable to bring all your recording gear from home (memory cards, batteries, battery packs, chargers, etc.), because locally not everything you need is always available, and you don’t have the time to search through many shops.
-A travel tip: cheap adapter plugs can be found in many hardware stores and also small supermarkets.
+It’s worth bringing all your recording gear from home (memory cards, batteries, battery packs, chargers and so on), because not everything you need is always available locally, and you won’t have time to trawl through lots of shops.
+A travel tip: cheap adapter plugs turn up in many hardware stores and small supermarkets too.

 Time Zone

 The time difference between Panama and Central Europe (CET) is -6 hours in winter.
-In summer (CEST) it is -7 hours.
-That means when it is 12:00 noon in winter in Germany, it is just 6:00 in the morning in Panama.
+In summer (CEST) it’s -7 hours.
+So when it’s 12:00 noon in winter in Germany, it’s just 6:00 in the morning in Panama.